BambiTP/RankedStatsCollector/README.md

 "outputs/run_xxxxxx/combinedStatsMaster.csv" has the individual matches

 xxxxxx in run_xxxxx = the final match id in your run.
 You can check which one it is in latest_match.txt after the run is complete.

+No need to change anything just do "python3 ctf_statistics.py" in the console and it will make a new folder with all the stats